Lisbon Pena Palace Tickets and Day Trips

 Pena Palace|©Henry Guilherme

-Yes, in fact, if you are traveling to Sintra from Lisbon, it is best to book online an organized tour with a guided visit to the Pena Palace These excursions include the transfer to and from Lisbon, the visit to the Pena Palace and a tour of other emblematic points of the region that are also a must-see.
+Yes, in fact, if you are traveling to Sintra from Lisbon, we recommend booking an organized tour online that includes a guided tour of the Pena Palace.
+These tours include round-trip transportation from Lisbon, a visit to the Pena Palace, and a tour of other iconic sites in the region that are also must-sees.

 Book your excursion to Sintra with tickets to the Pena Palace

-If you do not feel like visiting the Palace inside (which I consider a mistake, since you are there), you should know that there is the option to visit only the gardens with these tickets to Parque Da Pena.
-In both cases there are discounts for seniors over 65 and under 18 and also a special price that combines tickets for two adults and two children for a reduced price.
+If you don't feel like visiting the palace inside (which I think is a mistake, since you're there), you should know that there is the option of visiting only the gardens with these tickets to Parque Da Pena.
+In both cases, there are discounts for people over 65 and under 18, as well as a special price that combines tickets for two adults and two children at a reduced price.

 Book your tickets for the Pena Palace

-Tips to organize your visit to the Pena Palace
+Tips for organizing your visit to the Pena Palace

 Detail of the exterior architecture| ©Mark Lawson